Inky-Tech-Pty-Ltd/Links/README.md

 Note that it really does not matter whether the characters in these plays are AIs or people.
 Whether digital life or wet life, our players are constrained by the reputation economy.
 Digital or wet, their ultimate needs are energy and media - resources where the network of connections is guarding the store.

+### Passwords
+The web is a village.
+It has a reputation system where Website A connects to Website B with a piece of public data called a hyperlink.
+Website A is most unlikely to link to the fake Website B.
+This means that search engines can use the reputation system develooed by dozens of sites like A to reliably deliver Website B.

+Imagine Website B is Bob's bank.
+When Bob uses a search engine to find his bank, the next step is an asymmetrical authentication ceremony.
+The bank asks Bob for a password and a second factor, but Bob does not ask for equivalent information from the bank.
+This is because Bob found the bank through its reputation system - a web of hyperlinks that has a strong tendency not to connect to the fake bank.

+This project envisages an authentication ceremony where Bob find the real bank through search in its village *and then* the bank finds the real Bob through search in his village.
+Bob will not need a password